rnowling/rnowling.github.io/_posts/2019-09-02-first-year-teaching.md

 Additionally, I would occasionally run out of lecture material because I was still figuring out the timing for my lectures.
 I used in-class exercises to fill time.
 The exercises gave all of the students opportunities to practice the material and often engaged or entertained more advanced students more than they would be otherwise.
 I never required the students to submit their solutions or graded them — the exercises were purely meant to be fun puzzles and provide practice.

 ### 3. Quizzes: The Multi-Faceted Tool
-Early on, my colleague suggested I give weekly quizzes.
+Early on, a colleague suggested I give weekly quizzes.
 My views and ways of using quizzes were further shaped by discussions with many of my colleagues.
 Quizzes became one of my favorite tools in my toolbox.

 I’ve discussed quizzes in a [previous blog post](/teaching/2019/03/09/quizzes-multifaceted-teaching-tool.html).
 But, in summary, weekly quizzes provide opportunities for you and your students to see how your students are doing with the material.
-They can indicate whether a topic needs to be revisited and do so early enough to enable course corrections ahead of exams.
+They can indicate whether a topic needs to be revisited and do so early enough to enable course corrections (both for students and myself!) ahead of exams.

 I also found that quizzes gave opportunities for review.
 I would often give a quiz in class and then immediately discuss the answers.
 Students were more engaged than in the usual lectures, enjoyed the opportunity to try on their own, and appreciated the immediate feedback.
 A quiz and the follow up review would frequently fill an entire lecture.